ga-adi-gelato/Course-Materials/lessons/product-development/prioritization-proposal-lesson/readme.md

 ## Guided Practice: Feature Prioritization (10 mins)

+Take a few minutes to split up into your project groups.
-Think about your in-­class project on a vacation app.
-Remember, you interviewed each other about this a few classes ago.
-In pairs, think about these questions:
+Together, think about your group project.
+Remember, you had to perform user interviews for your app.
+Think about these questions:

 - Did your personas have more goals, beyond the primary user goal?
 - What user goals did you decide to address?
 Do those goals require more functionality?

-Write on Post-­its all of the features you think would address these goals and align with the needs of users for this app.
+Write on Post-its all of the features you think would address these goals and align with the needs of users for your app.

 ## Demo: Feature Prioritization (10 mins)